haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial6_DRF_JWT_Authentication_Setup.md

 # Simple JWT & Cunstomized User Model Setup

-This project uses Django simplejwt as one of the authentication method.
+This project will use Django simplejwt as the main authentication method.

+Besides, Google OAuth2 will also be integrated into this application as secondary authentication method.

+In this chapter, we will first cover User model customization and Simple JWT setup.

 ## Set up Simple JWT in Django

-### 1. install simple jwtv library
+### 1. install simple jwt library

 ```sh
 pip install djangorestframework-simplejwt